Technology Tools in the Classroom

 - Demonstrate the role of the operating system and execute its associated commands to manage the personal computer.

-- Identify the role of and use widely-used software packages including spreadsheets, word processors, databases, and presentation software to manage information.
+- Identify the role of and use widely-used software packages including spreadsheets, word processing, databases, and presentation software to manage information.

 - Describe how communications and network technology is used.